yumin-chen/git-backup-bot/README.md

-# BackupBot
+# git-backup-bot

-BackupBot is a production-grade automated backup system that continuously monitors local directories, commits changes to Git repositories with LFS support, and pushes updates to remote storage.
+`git-backup-bot` is a production-grade automated backup system that continuously monitors local directories, commits changes to Git repositories with LFS support, and pushes updates to remote storage.

 ## Features